pokowaka/aemu-vscode/README.md

-# aemu README
+# aemu-vscode README
-Visual studio code plugin to connect to embedded android emulator
+Visual studio code plugin to connect to embedded android emulator.
+This does not launch the emulator, but will visualize any running emulator in a toolwindow.

-This is the README for your extension "aemu".
-After writing up a brief description, we recommend including the following sections.

 ## Features